Winter CSA Shares for 2017-2018 are SOLD OUT.

-Please read this page and check out our video below to learn more about our Community Supported Agriculture (CSA) program.
+Please read the info below and check out our video to learn more about our Community Supported Agriculture (CSA) program.

 Our heated greenhouses and extensive cold storage allow us to offer a unique Winter Veggie Community Supported Agriculture program, or CSA.
 (See What is CSA? for more on this model).
 We deliver 10 biweekly baskets of produce from mid-October to March.
 Each basket includes cold-hardy greens harvested fresh from our greenhouses, and fall field crops that have been carefully preserved in our cold storage.
 Indoor pick-up locations ensure that your veggies won’t freeze on delivery days!